suzaku-io/boopickle/README.md

 ## Getting started

 Currently BooPickle is not published into a repository, so you'll have to download the sources from GitHub and publish it locally (`publishLocal` command in SBT).
-Once you have published it, you can include it in your product with the following dependency declaration: `"me.chrons" %%% "boopickle" % "0.1.0"`
+Once you have published it, you can include it in your project with the following dependency declaration: `"me.chrons" %%% "boopickle" % "0.1.0"`

 To use it in your code, simply import the main package contents.